devops329/devops/instruction/dependencyInjection/dependencyInjection.md

 These frameworks commonly use formats such as XML to describe the objects that their context contains.
 Some frameworks even instrument the code so that the injection context is completely hidden.

 All of this makes your code more modular and easier to test, but it comes at a cost.
 It can introduce complexity and increase the learning curve for developers.
 This often happens when the abstractions are, well abstract, and it becomes difficult to see what the code is doing.
-In order to actually follow what concrete implementation are being injected, you need to either carefully review all of the configuration files, or debug the code and examine the variables.
+In order to actually follow what concrete implementation are being injected, you need to either carefully review all the configuration files, or debug the code and examine the variables.

 This can serve as a common warning that sometimes turning up the dial on a good idea can create new unintended complexities and problems.